tedneward/TicTacToe/README.md

 A simple game of TicTacToe, to play around with libGdx

 ## TODOs
-Draw the crosses and circles in the board -- done
+Draw the crosses and circles in the board -- done -- except not, exactly, because I need to resize the Xs and Os to adjust to different screen sizes more elegantly.

 Trap mouse clicks and update the board accordingly -- done

-Splash scene

 Main menu scene